0xfade-data-science/deepspace/README.md

 3. overview the data
 4. analyse the data
 5. preprocess the data
-6. build the model
+6. build models
-7. validate the model
+7. validate models

 ### The usual way:
 It goes like this :